jdmanthey/MolEcol2023/06_landscape_genetics/readme.md

 Today we will be using the conductance maps we made last week to estimate least cost path (LCP) distances between populations, and see which model best fits the data.

+Any usage of rgdal package has been commented out.

 ### 1. Answer question #5 on your worksheet.

 ### 2. Change the directory to the one you used last week.
 Load packages.